 Dr. Baskara T. Wardaya is an Indonesian national and a professor of history at Sanata Dharma University, Yogyakarta, Indonesia.
 He holds a master’s degree and a PhD in history from Marquette University in Milwaukee, Wisconsin.
 During his studies and upon the completion of his studies he has been conducting research on post-independence Indonesia, especially with regard to the 1965 anti-communist purge in Indonesia, its international context and its impact.
 He has published several books on the topic, including Suara di Balik Prahara: Berbagi Narasi tentang Tragedi ‘65 (Voices Behind the Tempest: Shared Narratives on the 1965 Tragedy) (2011), which has been translated into English and published in Melbourne, Australia, as Truth Will Out: Indonesian Accounts of the 1965 Mass Violence (2013).
 He is also the author of the book Cold War Shadow: United States Policy toward Indonesia, 1953–1963 (Yogyakarta, 2007).

 Based on his academic studies and research experience, he has substantial knowledge of the political, ethical, and other problems of human rights documentation and archiving.
 Since 1998 he has been conducting archival research in several US libraries, such as the Truman Library (Independence, MO), the Dwight D. Eisenhower Library (Abilene, KS), the John F. Kennedy Library (Columbia Point, MA), the Lyndon Baines Johnson Library (Austin, TX) and the Library of Congress.
-While working as Fulbright Scholar in Residence at the University of California-Riverside (2011–2012) he was also doing archival research at the Richard M. Nixon Library (Yorba Linda, CA) and the Ronald Reagan Library (Simi Valley, CA).
+While working as Fulbright Scholar in Residence at the University of California-Riverside (2011–2012) he did archival research at the Richard M. Nixon Library (Yorba Linda, CA) and the Ronald Reagan Library (Simi Valley, CA).

 Dr. Siti Syamsiyatun, Lecturer